-A PhD student position (salary level E-13 TV-L, for 3 years, m/f/d), to be filled from July 1st 2021, is open in the Junior Research Group led by Dr. Dmitry Momotenko at the Chemistry Department at Carl von Ossietzky University of Oldenburg, Germany within the framework of an ERC Grant Nanoscale 3D Printing of a Lithium Ion Battery: Rethinking the Fabrication Concept for a Revolution in Energy Storage.
+A PhD student position (salary level E-13 TV-L, for 3 years, m/f/d), to be filled from September 1st 2022, is open in the Junior Research Group led by Dr. Dmitry Momotenko at the Chemistry Department at Carl von Ossietzky University of Oldenburg, Germany within the framework of the ERC Grant Nanoscale 3D Printing of a Lithium Ion Battery: Rethinking the Fabrication Concept for a Revolution in Energy Storage.

-We are looking for highly motivated individuals to establish a new team working on advanced nanoscale 3D printing technology for fabrication of batteries with revolutionary performance.
+We are looking for highly motivated individuals that will add to our team their competence in chemical synthesis and materials processing under inert environment (glovebox).
 Our goal is to make a breakthrough in major battery characteristics (charging time and power) by a paradigm shift in battery engineering: we plan to develop and employ advanced nanoscale 3D printing techniques to fabricate active battery materials with ultrasmall structural features, which will provide a hundred-to-thousand-fold increase in the surface area of the battery enabled by nanoscale spacing between electrodes without compromising the battery capacity.
 To reach this, high-aspect ratio features should be additively manufactured to form active materials of the cathode and the anode.
-This will enable unprecedented level of control of the battery architecture, allowing groundbreaking improvement of the key battery performance characteristics, including higher output power and charging times of only several seconds.
-We are establishing a unique engineering approach with a potential to completely change the future landscape in research and industry related to portable electronic devices and electric vehicles and will also benefit many technologies beyond battery research, where nanoscale 3D printing opens new unparalleled capacity.
+These materials have to be synthesized on the surface of printed features or should be pre-synthesized and then printed.
+In both cases, materials synthesis, characterization and final device assembly should be done under inert atmosphere.
+We are thus looking for PhD students with interest in micro/nanotechnology, development of new instrumentation and/or with previous experience in materials synthesis and characterization techniques, including electrochemical and spectroscopic techniques.

-- micro- and macroscale materials characterization, including electron microscopy, crystallography, electrical, micromechanical and electrochemical properties;
+- micro- and macroscale materials characterization, including electron microscopy, electrochemical techniques, diffraction methods, IR, XPS, XRD etc;

 - extensive data analysis;